cxr00/cxr/cxr/state/readme/state.md

     pass
 ```

-When executing calls, checks are performed *after* the controller function, in the order they were added.
-In many cases a controller will be enough, but checks are there to help organize your code.
+When executing calls, checks are performed *after* the controller and state functions, in the order they were added.
+In many cases a controller should be enough, but checks are there to help organize your code.

 Now that we have built a player StateManager, we can put it into action.
 First, we'll write some boilerplate pygame code: